What does a doula DO-la?

 Would you support my unassisted birth? (aka "free birth")

 Recently, I was tucked into the corner of a birth room making myself small while the new family got to know their baby.
-Right after the baby emerged, the partner had sobbed into my arms in relief.
-Now, they were holding their child.
-The partner looked at me and said, "Now what?
-I still feel like I have no idea what you do!"
+During the most intense moment of labor, the partner had panicked and needed a moment away.
+Right after the baby emerged, the they sobbed into my arms in relief.
+Now, they were holding their child with a look of pure wonder and love.
+The partner looked at me and said, "I still have no idea what you do!"

 Sometimes clients can't articulate what I've done even after a birth, and they just tell me that they couldn't have done it without me.
 As long as you feel safe, seen, and satisfied with your birth, idgaf if you can define "doula."